nfl0/etherTail-Pro--extension/README.md

 # etherTail-extension
 Watch and track Ethereum wallet total valuation

-This extension allows you to track the total USD value of any Ethereum (ETH) address, BTC wallet...
+This extension allows you to track the total USD value of Ethereum (ETH), BTC wallet...

 ### Supported crypto currencies